 Agnes Moors last year published a very interesting paper that is pertinent to the theme of this blog post, Integration of Two Skeptical Emotion Theories Dimensional Appraisal Theory and Russell’s Psychological Construction Theory.
 (Her paper received favourable peer commentary.
 The same year, she published a paper in Emotion Review on the same topic.)
 Her theory is “skeptical” in that it does not assert that emotions are mechanisms.
 Instead it views “emotions” as emerging from goal processing mechanisms.

-Although not acknowledged in Moors’ papers, this view was first articulated by Aaron Sloman in 1981 in “You Don’t Need a Soft Skin to Have a Warm Heart Towards a Computational Analysis of Motives and Emotions”.
+Although not acknowledged in Moors’ papers, this view was first articulated by Aaron Sloman in 1981 in “You Don’t Need a Soft Skin to Have a Warm Heart Towards a Computational Analysis of Motives and Emotions”..
+The latter is also one of the first papers in which Sloman articulated his theory of emotion.
+He submitted it to BBS in 1981, but it was unfortunately and IMO unwisely, rejected.
 It became the basis for an AI research program on cognition and affect, the “CogAff research program at the Universities of Sussex and Birmingham England (1981-2008), spawning numerous publications and Ph.D. theses (including my own).
 In 1992, (for similar skeptical reasons), I proposed the term perturbance to refer to this emergent phenomenon.
-(See for example our 1996 paper, “Towards a Design-Based Analysis of Emotional Episodes”
+(See for example our 1996 paper, “Towards a Design-Based Analysis of Emotional Episodes”).

 An interesting question to ask is: how can the emergence of perturbance be understood in terms of virtual machines?
 I’m currently co-authoring a paper that discusses perturbance as a contributor to insomnia.
 While the paper is not philosophical, it illustrates that emergent phenomena can have effects.
 (For example, a process can detect thrashing in an operating system and take action.)
 This paper builds on a paper I published at AISB last year “Perturbance: Unifying Research on Emotion, Intrusive Mentation and Other Psychological Phenomena with AI”, which we will soon adapt and submit to Special Issue on IEEE (TAC) Transactions on Affective Computing special edition on ‘Computational modelling of emotion: theory and applications’ .